Growing Potatoes

 When you are close to harvest, you simply pull out some of the bigger ones for early eating, without killing off the plant.

-On the ground, in your no dig garden bed or inside an old tyre (for containment) these things will grow anywhere given the right conditions.
+On the ground, in your no dig garden bed or inside an old tyre (for containment) potatoes will grow anywhere given the right conditions.

 Whack some in.
 Very satisfying gardening!

-It's impossible to name all of the types, but some examples of good baking varieties are Russet (see the photo above), Goldrush, Idaho, Bintje and Norgold.
+It's impossible to name all of the types, but some examples of good baking varieties are Russet (see photo at the top of page), Goldrush, Idaho, Bintje and Norgold.

 Some good examples of boiling varieties include Red Potato, La Soda, Bismark, King Edward, Sequoia, Bronwell and Pontiac.